pathakjiop/Prompt-AI/README.md

 ## Files Description

-- `urls.py`: Defines the URL patterns for the Django project.
+- `app.js`: Defines the main Express application and routes.
-- `models.py`: Defines the Prompt model used to store prompt data.
+- `promptModel.js`: Defines the Prompt model used to store prompt data.
-- `serializers.py`: Defines the serializer for the Prompt model, which is used to convert complex data types into JSON and vice versa.
+- `promptController.js`: Defines the controller functions to handle requests and generate prompts.
-- `views.py`: Defines the PromptGeneratorView, which handles POST requests to generate a prompt.
+- `promptRoutes.js`: Defines the routes for the prompt-related endpoints.
 - `promptgenerator.js`: Defines the frontend React component and functions to fetch data from the backend and display the generated prompt.

 ## Contributing